udohsolomon/onbjerg/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on 1Hive
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Rust and C++
 - 📫 Reach me at @onbjerg on Twitter